10 Steps to Your First Small Multifamily

 6. Become professional.

 One of the most common mistakes new investors make is treating their multifamily endeavors as a hobby, not a business.
-Don’t go and form an LLC yet, but spend a few bucks and order yourself some business cards, a basic website from Fiverr.com, and a free business phone number via Google Voice.
+You don’t necessarily need to go and form an LLC yet, but spend a few bucks and order yourself some business cards, a basic website from Fiverr.com, and a free business phone number via Google Voice.

 7. Buy or build your property and owner database.